 Also, there isn’t an iPhone app to compliment the Android version, but Epitiro is hardly alone in its inability to get Apple to play ball with an analysis app.

 Because Streetwise was a mobile network analysis tool before it was a Wi-Fi analysis tool, it’s a nice fit for environments that have small cell or distributed antenna deployments.
 The tool promises to bring value to a range of deployment scenarios, from cafes and stadiums to metropolitan Wi-Fi networks.

 Ultimately, I’d still prefer that my own WLAN system had well-designed field-testing capabilities from client agents; I’ve actually been asking my own WLAN vendor for similar functionality for years.
 But I also realize that whatever my vendor might give would be proprietary and not WLAN agnostic.
-I’m fast becoming a believer in the value of having a dedicated service assurance product to provide a realistic look into what we think we’re delivering to our clients.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+I’m fast becoming a believer in the value of having a dedicated service assurance product to provide a realistic look into what we think we’re delivering to our clients.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio